What to pack in your car to stay safe during severe winter weather | KRDO

 For nearly two days back in January 2022, motorists were stuck on Interstate 95 in snowy and icy conditions in eastern Virginia after a storm left more than a foot of snow in the area.

-And now at the end of 2022, we’re looking at a “once-in-generation” bomb cyclone that could bring dangerous cold to much of the United States.
+And now at the end of 2022, we’re grappling with a “once-in-generation” bomb cyclone that could bring dangerous cold to much of the United States.

 Winter storms, bad weather and sloppy road conditions can be frightening and dangerous for travelers, and “are a factor in nearly half a million crashes and more than 2,000 road deaths every winter,” according to AAA.